opendocsg/opendoc-sensor-data-exchange/Onboarding Guide/Join team.md

   - User can join one or more teams within your organisation.
 For example, a GovTech member can join to any Govtech team.
 Use the **Add member** button to add members from other organisations.
   - User can click ![Image not Available](/assets/icon9.png) you could see following actions:

-    - **Add member**, can add other organisations members into your team with a **legitimate gov.sg** email address, the members account must be created and should be Active in ADEX
+    - **Add member**, can add other organisations members into your team with a **legitimate gov.sg** email address, the members account must be registered and Active in ADEX
     - **Edit team**, can update team name and team description
-    - **Leave team**, can delete the team if you are the only team admin
+    - **Leave team**, can delete the team if user is the only team admin left

 ![Image is not available](/assets/Fig34_b.png)